 What to serve with these quesadillas:

-If you make these Mexican street corn quesadillas w/ chipotle cream I’d love your feedback.
+If you make these Mexican street corn quesadillas with chipotle cream I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Love, light, and happy cooking ya’ll ♥

 - 3 ounces cream cheese, softened